-The proportion of planning applications submitted that were valid on receipt (i.e. included all of the information required to enable them to be progressed at the time that they were submitted) continues to be at a low level: for the quarter July - September 2013 this figure was 55%.
+The proportion of planning applications submitted that were valid on receipt (i.e. included all of the information required to enable them to be progressed at the time that they were submitted) continues to be at a low level of between 50 and 60%.
+Following the benchmarking that was undertaken last year, with support from the Planning Advisory Service and peer authorities we will be commencing a project designed to significantly improve performance in this area.